Ollokot: War

-Although Joseph and Ollokot acceded to Howard's demand that the Nez Perce relocate to the reservation, a handful of Nez Perce warriors, outraged by abuses they had suffered and the Murder of a Nez Pierce man falsely accused of stealing a horse, precipitated the war by attacking and killing 18 White settlers in June 1877.
-General Howard sent out two companies of cavalry to punish the Nez Perce, but at the Battle of White Bird Canyon on 17 June, 70 Nez Perce, led by Ollokot, decisively defeated a larger force of soldiers and civilian volunteers.
+Although Joseph and Ollokot eventually acceded to Howard's demand that the Nez Perce relocate to the reservation, a handful of Nez Perce warriors, outraged by abuses they had suffered (especially the murder of a Nez Perce man by a settler in a property dispute), precipitated the war by attacking and killing 18 White settlers in June 1877.
+General Howard sent out two companies of cavalry to punish the Nez Perce, but at the Battle of White Bird Canyon on 17 June, 70 Nez Perce, co-led by Ollokot, decisively defeated a larger force of soldiers and civilian volunteers.

 The Nez Perce, numbering only about 800 with less than 200 fighting men, then undertook a remarkable 1,400 mile (2,300 km) retreat across Idaho, Wyoming, and Montana.
 Although Chief Joseph is usually considered the leader of the Nez Perce, the war chiefs such as Ollokot, Looking Glass, White Bird, and Toohoolhoolzote probably determined the strategy and tactics of the Indians.
 The Nez Perce won victories, or escaped from larger U.S. army forces, in battles at Cottonwood, Clearwater, Big Hole, and Canyon Creek.
 Ollokot and 60 young men surrounded and pinned down a larger number of soldiers at the Battle of the Big Hole, permitting the Nez Perce to escape.
 Later, he and others immobilized General Howard by stealing his pack mules at the Battle of Canyon Creek.

-However, the Nez Perce were surrounded in the Bear Paw Mountains of Montana by hundreds of U.S. soldiers, only 40 miles (65 km) from their objective, a safehaven in Canada.
+However, the Nez Perce were finally surrounded in the Bear Paw Mountains of Montana by hundreds of U.S. soldiers, only 40 miles (65 km) from their objective, the Canadian border.
 After the five-day Battle of Bear Paw, Chief Joseph surrendered on October 5, 1877.
 Ollokot had been killed on the first day of the battle, September 30, 1877.
 In his famous surrender speech Joseph acknowledged Ollokot: "He who led the young men is dead."